 Opportunity: An 80-year-old gentleman has enjoyed following University of Michigan ice hockey all his life.
 He decides to use a portion of a recent inheritance from his sister to make a gift.
 He establishes an 8% charitable gift annuity with a gift of $100,000 that will ultimately provide the team discretionary funds for its most pressing needs such as equipment, travel costs, training, etc.

 Result: His gift annuity will provide an income tax deduction of approximately $45,500.
 In addition, he will receive $8,000 per year for the rest of his life — $5,368 of which will be tax free.
 When he dies, the University of Michigan ice hockey team will benefit from his generosity in perpetuity.

 _ _ _ _ _ _ _ _ _ _ _

-Opportunity: A couple -- both 77 -- decide they want to benefit Michigan's water polo team in honor of their son and grandson -- both of whom played water polo at the University of Michigan.
+Opportunity: A couple — both 77 — decide they want to benefit Michigan’s water polo team in honor of their daughter and granddaughter — both of whom played water polo at the University of Michigan.
 With their conservative investment stance, they have limited their philanthropic giving over the years to concentrate on financial security for themselves and their family.
-The couple decides to include a bequest in their will for University of Michigan Athletics stipulating that it create a fund -- in their son and grandson's names -- that will assist the water polo team with operational expenses.
+The couple decides to include a bequest in their will for University of Michigan Athletics that will assist the water polo team with operational expenses.

-Result: They have the security of knowing they will have full use of their accumulated assets while alive, and that upon their death will create a legacy for themselves in honor of their son and grandson who participated in the University of Michigan tradition of academic and athletic excellence.
+Result: They have the security of knowing they will have full use of their accumulated assets while alive, and that upon their death will provide critical funding to the water polo program in honor of their daughter and granddaughter who participated in the University of Michigan tradition of academic and athletic excellence.